FATF AML Deficiency List

 US Dept of State Money Laundering assessmentNon - Compliance with FATF MER Recommendations

 The Vatican City is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Vatican City was undertaken by the Financial Action Task Force (FATF) in 20xx.
-According to that Evaluation, The Vatican City was deemed Compliant for x and Largely Compliant for x of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Vatican City was undertaken in 2017.
+According to that Evaluation, The Vatican City was deemed Compliant for 3 and Largely Compliant for 19 of the FATF 40 + 9 Recommendations.

 Follow Up Report - December 2017